 IV.
 The test that FERC devised for this FOIA request is too restrictive and violates FOIA.

-In its February 28, 2019 "Notice of Intent to Release" letter, FERC described a test it intended to use to determine whether to release the names of the CIP violators under my FOIA request:
+In its September 17, 2019 denial letter FERC described the test it used to deny releasing the names of the CIP violators under my FOIA request: